CVFireDragon/Minecraft-Recipe-Finder/README.md

 # Minecraft-Recipe-Finder [WIP]
-[WIP] Gives you a recipe for each item (if they have one).
-They are in categories.
+[WIP] C# App that gives you a recipe for most minecraft items.